neqto: Docs

 NoteEnter a description.

-Environment VariablesEnter the Environment Variables for the node.
-See here for usage in scripts.
+Environment VariablesEnter the Environment Variables for the Node.
+See here for usage in Scripts.

 • The order of precedence for Environment Variables from highest to lowest is as follows: Nodes, Templates, Scripts.